top of page

 Horses often live in their limbic system.
 As I previously stated, horses are prey animals, which makes them constantly aware of danger.
 This heightened awareness, and Flash's past trauma is why we have had to move so slowly with him.
 We have had to increase his tolerance and acceptance of our presence gently.
 His nervous system is learning that we are not a threat.

-When I work with a trauma survivor as a therapist, I have to take the same slow approach my husband and I are taking with Flash.
+When I work with a trauma survivor as a holistic therapist, I have to take the same slow approach my husband and I are taking with Flash.
 Knowing that my client can be stuck in fight or flight due to their trauma, I slowly teach my client's nervous system that our work is not a threat.
 The first step we take is to determine what needs to be investigated and what is their trigger.
 This could be an event, a pattern of behaviour they do, or something else they choose.
 Once we have our focus decided upon, we create a resource.
 This is a safe place they can go to in their mind, either real or imagined.
 Once the resource is created, we invite the trigger in.
 This is done gently, like the patient steps forward we took with Flash.
 We discern which emotion is coming up and where they feel it in their body.
 We then want to find the origin of the emotion.
 I ask them questions like;

 -When was the first time you felt this emotion?